-Like solar in general, the capital (initial) costs of off-grid PV systems have been falling in recent years; they currently are between $5 and $8 per peak watt of the PV module, including the storage batteries - less if rebates and tax credits are available.
+Like solar in general, the capital (initial) costs of off-grid PV systems have been falling in recent years; they currently are between $1 and $3 per peak watt of the PV module, less if rebates and tax credits are available.
+Storage batteries with related charge controllers cost about the same, but until newer battery technology is in volumn production, costs are rising.
 Off-grid systems are typically combined with energy efficiency measures to make sure the solar electricity is not going to waste.
 When designing an off-grid system a quick-rule to follow is that for every dollar spent on energy efficiency measures will save $5 or more on solar generating equipment.

-PV power costs for uses that do not require batteries, such as agricultural water pumping, are substantially lower than off-grid residential systems that include batteries.
+PV power costs for uses that do not require batteries, such as agricultural water pumping and pool pumps, are substantially lower than off-grid residential systems that include batteries.

 Grid Connected PV